 Chai School

-Chai School meets the challenge of providing a meaningful Jewish education for adolescent-age students (Grades 7 – 12) by allowing them to design their own program of study!
-Chai School meets on Tuesday nights during the school year from 6:00 PM to 8:30 PM.
+Chai School meets the challenge of providing a meaningful Jewish education for adolescent-age students (Grades 6 – 12) by allowing them to design their program of study!
+Chai School meets on Tuesday nights from 5:30 PM to 8:00 PM during the school year.

 Click Here to Download JEC Forms

-Grade 7: Hineini – Here I Am as an Emerging Jewish Adult - Using the curriculum created by our teaching faculty, our seventh-graders link history to ethics by engaging in a journey from Jewish identity, through the study of historical case study, provoking questions that are both particular and universal.
-Students also experience Torah study of B'reishit and commentaries focusing on a few stories of individuals from biblical literature who grow and learn.
-Students learn how to interpret the Torah and how to teach others.
-Grade 8: Israel – It is Complicated! – The 8th graders study the land and people of Israel using curriculum developed by our faculty and our Young Israeli Emissary.
-Students’ discussion and learning about the land and people of Israel is an integral part of our program and students will be able to gain knowledge and understanding of our Jewish homeland so that they can talk about the issues and prepare for an eventual visit during High School or College.
+Grade 8: Israel – It is Complicated! – The 8th graders study the land and people of Israel using a curriculum developed by our faculty and our Shelichah from Israel.
+Students’ discussion and learning about the land and people of Israel is an integral part of our program.
+Students will be able to gain knowledge and understanding of our Jewish homeland to talk about the issues and prepare for an eventual visit during High School or College.
+Our students also spend part of the year learning about the Jewish History of Boston and travel together to explore our people's roots in this city.
+In addition, the

 9th Grade